Teletoon at Night: History

-Prior to the launch of The Detour on Teletoon and Teletoon Unleashed, Teletoon had aired a lineup of adult-targeted programming (which were mixed alongside animated series aimed at teenagers) during the nighttime hours since it was launched on October 17, 1997.
-Teletoon at Night's roots lie in 2 former programming blocks that aired on Teletoon: the teenage-oriented block formally known as "The Detour", and the adult-oriented "Teletoon Unleashed" block, which had been dropped due to lack of new content (90% of the series had only a single season with 13 episodes, which would get re-run frequently).
-Teletoon Unleashed was also known for airing every program with an 18+ content rating, so as to attract an adult audience, regardless of whether the program contained adults-only content or not.
+Since its launch, Teletoon had aired a lineup of adult-targeted programming (which were mixed alongside animated series aimed at teenagers) during the nighttime hours.
+Teletoon at Night's roots lie in two former programming blocks.
+The teenage-oriented block known as "The Detour" launched in 2002, with programs such as The Ren & Stimpy Show, The Ripping Friends, Spy Groove, Time Squad, Grim & Evil, Cybersix, and later Family Guy, Futurama, and Aqua Teen Hunger Force.
+This was in addition to the previously-launched adult-oriented block, "Teletoon Unleashed".
+Programming featured on Teletoon Unleashed included Undergrads, John Callahan's Quads, Mission Hill, The Oblongs, Spicy City, Todd MacFarlane's Spawn, and later Baby Blues, Harvey Birdman: Attorney at Law, MTV's Downtown, and Home Movies.
+When these programs aired on Teletoon Unleashed they were all classified with an 18+ rating so as to attract an adult audience, regardless of the fact that only some of them were explicit enough to require that.
+The Detour block did this very same thing with the 14+ classification.
+The Unleashed block was eventually dropped in March 2004, due to lack of new content, since most of the series that aired on the block only ran for a single season of around 13 episodes, leading to frequent reruns.

 In September 2004, the two blocks were amalgamated, with all-new branding created by Guru Studio.
-For the start of the 2006-2007 season, a new Friday night companion block, F-Night, debuted, featuring a slightly different lineup, mainly comedy series from Adult Swim (such as Tom Goes to the Mayor and Squidbillies).
+For the start of the 2006–2007 season, a new Friday night companion block, F-Night, debuted, featuring a slightly different lineup, mainly comedy series from Adult Swim (such as Tom Goes to the Mayor and Squidbillies).
+In 2009, the block was rebranded as Teletoon at Night.

-With the launch of the Canadian version of Adult Swim (via the Canadian version of Cartoon Network) on July 4, 2012, most of the original programming from the American service migrated to its Canadian counterpart.
+With the launch of the Canadian version of Adult Swim (via the Canadian version of Cartoon Network) on July 4, 2012, most of the original programming from the American service eventually migrated to its Canadian counterpart.